🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • A double Bimini top (they sometimes come with one standard): $700

-• If you have a 90hp motor standard and you want to go up to a 115, it'll probably cost you an extra $900 to $2,000.
+• If you have a 90hp motor standard and want to upgrade to a 115, it'll probably cost you an extra $900 to $2,000.

-• To go from a 115hp to a 150hp, it will probably cost an additional $2,400 to $3,500.
+• Going from a 115hp to a 150hp will probably cost an additional $2,400 to $3,500.

 • An enclosure or full camping cover to cover the entire boat costs about $2,000.

-• Adding a sweet wireless motorguide trolling motor with two batteries, wiring, battery boxes and onboard charger costs about $2,000.
+• Adding a sweet wireless motorguide trolling motor with two batteries, wiring, battery boxes and an onboard charger costs about $2,000.

 • A fishing livewell can vary in cost dramatically.
-Sometimes it's a cheap $200 add-on, but sometimes it can cost $1,000 on a model that normally doesn't have one.
+Sometimes, it's a cheap $200 add-on, but sometimes it can cost $1,000 on a model that normally doesn't have one.

 • Ski tow bars are included on some models, but if they aren't, it will likely cost between $200 and $700.
 You can install a monster swing yourself for $600 or a cheap Atwood for $200.